JeffCoster/merge/ex2a.md

 This step maps the Google taxonomy content, of step 2 to the html template of step 1.

 The first step, the top (Document Level) is just mapping elements and their attributes, before any instantiation of section templates.
-So it just maps some global content for the page title, and the header label for the tree.
+In this case, some global content for the page title, and the header label for the tree.

-The mapping, for Example 2, is contained in the [merger-map.js](examples/taxonomy/merger-map.js) file, as an object graph, ready for browser import.
+The full mapping, for Example 2, is contained in the <a href="examples/taxonomy/merger-map.js" target="_blank">merger-map.js</a> file.
+As an object graph, ready for browser import.

-For Node.js, the same mapping is in a [JSON file with .merger file extension](examples/taxonomy/tx-merger-map.merger), as merger will stream in and parse the file.
-In this case, the mapping also declares the relative path to the html template, which will be streamed in by express using merger as a template engine.
+For Node.js, the same mapping, is in a JSON file, with a .merger file extension, <a href="examples/taxonomy/tx-merger-map.merger">tx-merger-map.merger</a>.
+The Merger template engine, will stream in, and parse the file.
+In this case, though, the mapping also declares the relative path to the html template, which will be streamed in by the Merger template engine.

 The Snippet for the first mapping step is:
 ```js